 To enable contact tracing.

 To share the test results with Health Protection Teams in local Health Boards for direct care and public health purposes.

-Where your personal data is shared with third parties acting as data controllers, they are responsible for ensuring compliance with data protection law.
+In the case where NSS is providing LFD test results to the Health Boards, NSS is acting as a data processor on behalf of PHS .
+Where your personal data is shared with the Health Boards acting as data controllers, they are responsible for ensuring compliance with data protection law.

 How will my personal data be shared?